 It’s important to keep in mind the numbers often vary from lender to lender.
 Some lenders use the FICO® Score model (for real estate loans, for example), while others use the FICO® Auto Score (for vehicle loans) or the FICO® Bankcard Score (for credit cards).
 They will also look at personal and business scores.
 And some lenders may use scoring models other than FICO®.1

 Many lenders will use industry-specific scoring, too, because different types of businesses have different levels of risk.
 For example, healthcare practices generally have a steadier year-round cash flow than food service and seasonal businesses.
 That’s partly because outside forces like weather, the economy, and supply costs tend to have a bigger impact on the latter.
-However, the pandemic has impacted many businesses in different ways — including some healthcare practices, which saw drops in patient visits — so that may impact scores, too.
 Learn more at Understanding Credit Scores.

-Besides approving an application or not, underwriters have another option: recommending that the amount of credit be modified.
+Besides approving an application or not, underwriters can also recommend that the amount of credit be modified.
 Perhaps they will approve a smaller amount or they may believe that a factor such as the borrower’s income qualifies him or her for a higher credit limit.

 4. Final data verification

 This is a second, more in-depth check of all the given data.
-This round of review investigates any discrepancies in the data such as:
+This round of review may uncover any discrepancies in key areas such as: